nicolasgapa/Optimization/README.md

 The primal method is used to reach optimality starting from a basic feasible solution, while the dual simplex method is used to reach feasibility starting with an infeasible solution.

-In order to use the algorithms, edit the inputs section at the beginning of the code, where the following four variables have to be defined:
+In order to use the algorithms, first convert your problem to standard form.
+Then, edit the inputs section at the beginning of the code, where the following four variables have to be defined:

 1. z: The objective function coefficients.
-2. A: The constraints matrix (solving for the basic variables).
+2. A: The constraints matrix.
 3. b: Right hand side of the constraints.
 4. XB: The index of the starting basic variables (python-based index starting at 0).

         For example, for the following minimization problem: